minha0817/lighthouse-web-notes/Week_2/Day_10.md

 ## Mechanics of a HTTP exchange

 ### What is HTTP ?
+- what is hypertext? => contains links to other texts.

-- HyperText Transfer Protocol
+- HyperText Transfer Protocol.
-- How a web client (browser, etc) communicates with a web server
+- How a web client (browser, etc) communicates with a web server like fetching resources, exchanging data...
-- The client initiates a request and the server sends back a response
+- The client initiates a request and the server sends back a response.
+- HTTP is a text based protocol for humans.
+- HTTP is text-based "language" that is used to communicate over a TCP connection.

+### HTTP Flow?
+- It's a protocol based on request-respond between client and HTTP server.

 ### Request

 The initial step of an HTTP exchange is the request.
-In the request, we want to make an action, decided by the method, to a specific path, the URL, with specific headers and an optional body content.
+In the request, we want to make an action, decided by the `method`, to a specific `path`, the URL, with specific headers and an optional body content.

 ### Methods

-GET - I want to GET information from the server ( GET THE MENU) POST - I want to post something on the server PUT/PATCH - I want to update something
+`GET` - I want to GET information from the server ( GET THE MENU) `POST` - I want to post something on the server `PUT/PATCH` - I want to update something
-DELETE - I want to delete something
+`DELETE` - I want to delete something

 ### Path

 URI - Uniform Resource Identifier (GET /menu)
-URL - Uniform Resource Locator
+URL - Uniform Resource Locator which is a given unique resource on the web.
+- Path is a part of the URL.

 More info : https://damnhandy.com/2011/01/18/url-vs-uri-vs-urn-the-confusion-continues/
+(Scheme/ Domain name/ Part/ Path to file/ Parameters/ Anchor)

 ### Request / Response Header

-It's where information about the request like cookies and user agent are defined
+It's where information about the request like cookies and user agent are defined.
+It's key: value pairs.

 ```
 GET /www.google.com/search?q=bootcamp HTTP/1.1